filiptronicek/thanks/README.md

-# thanks
+# Thanks
- A page for my GitHub Sponsors
+ A page to thank my GitHub Sponsors